Blazam-App/BLAZAM/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=Blazam-App/BLAZAM&type=Date)](https://www.star-history.com/#Blazam-App/BLAZAM&Date)

 ## Get Paid to Contribute
-If you are interested in contributing to Blazam and recieving compensation for your work, please reach out to admin@blazam.org with your proposal of work and a flat rate.
+If you are interested in contributing to Blazam and receiving compensation for your work, please reach out to admin@blazam.org with your proposal of work and a flat rate.
 Simple contributions such as bug fixes or small features will not be considered.
 Only larger features that work on muliple components or significant contributions will be considered.